-The 68-mile Hana Highway takes you back to the early days of Hawaii when Maui’s wild beauty and surfside towns were the way of life.
-Along the Road to Hana from Pa’ia, find more than 620 hairpin curves, dozens of one-lane bridges, stunning views of the ocean and waterfalls.
+The 68-mile Hana Highway takes you back to the early days of Hawaii when Maui’s wild, rugged beauty and surfside towns were a way of life.
+Along the route, you'll find more than 620 hairpin curves, dozens of one-lane bridges, and stunning views of the ocean and waterfalls.
 You’ll yearn to rent a convertible, but be prepared to put the top up for frequent rainstorms and set out before dawn to catch the sunrise and avoid the tourists.

 The Road to Hana Route